TelegraphCreative/abodu-fed/site/content/pages/index.md

   slider__title: 'Abodu 450'
   content_block_with_pattern__heading: 'What We Do'
   content_block_with_pattern__copy: |
-    Maniacally designed backyard homes.
-Built in factory, installed in less than 2 weeks.
-    We do the heavy lifting so you don’t have to.
+    Maniacally designed backyard homes.<Br> Built in factory, installed in less than 2 weeks.<Br> We do the heavy lifting so you don’t have to.
 photo_with_content_block__fields:
   photo_with_content_block__button: